IrfanSayeed/School_District_Analysis-1/README.md

   ##### Scrubbed Per School Summary
   ![Per_School_Summary_Scrubbed](https://user-images.githubusercontent.com/89538802/134528515-4218c2bb-3a38-4b99-824e-39dcf36b985b.PNG)

 ***How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**
+ The grade 9 scores being replaced with NaN's saw a significant decrease to all three KPI's for student Passing Math, Reading and Overall Combined percentages.
+ Decreased noted for Thomas High Scholl are noted below:
+      % Passing Math decreased by 26.4%
+      % Passing Reading decreased by 27.5%
+      % Overall Passing decreased by 25.9%

 * **How does replacing the ninth-grade scores affect the following:**
   * Math and reading scores by grade